 She looks melancholy, her head through the railings, staring out at the view, but it’s how she and Maddie used to sit at the edge of the yard at the house in Even Sapir, when I think they were at their happiest.
 Did they look less melancholy then?
 Maddie I think engrained this habit in her: sleeping outside taking in the view until 4am; none of the other dogs here join her in this.
 As she does so I wonder whether she feels lonesome for days of yore, to those days when she had her mother to do it with.
 I don’t think so.
 I don’t think they dwell in memories like we do.
-Though do I wonder.
+Though I do wonder.
 Davide says she was mopey for days if not weeks after I left before finally cheering up.
-Certainly during those times at least she was not dwelling solely in the here and now but feeling a loss of some kind.
+Certainly during those times at least she was not dwelling solely in the here-and-now but feeling the loss.
+[Update 2016 Jan 25: And looking at pictures of her taken within the week of Maddie’s death, she looks and was, I realize now, devastated and traumatized.]
 And now?
 Just like us, she’s got memories of that loss as well.
 Perhaps the only difference is that once the healing has occurred, they don’t go back and reopen the wound repeatedly as we feel compelled to do.
-Or maybe they do.
+Or maybe some of them they do.

-In retrospect, Maddie had a simpler life; the big adventures of uprooting only came in the last year of her life, whereas Jam has spent over a third of hers here in Italy, with her fixtures — first her mother Maddie and then me — falling away.
+In retrospect, Maddie had a simpler life; the big adventures of uprooting only came in the last year of her life, whereas Jam has spent over a third of hers here in Italy, while her fixtures—first her mother Maddie and then I—fell away.

 Jam and I lack the completely unquestionable bond that Maddie and I shared.
 That pains me, because I don’t think it will ever get that way.
 Her way of expressing affection is still as it was: an offering of alternate paws and some licks of the hand; there was no hugely expressed excitement at seeing me.
 Fair enough.
 But does that mean she’s reticent, unexpressive or complicated?
+[Update 2016 Jan 25: Forgetful!
+Healthy!]
 Certainly Maddie could express much more excitement in a greeting.

 After the initial fifteen minutes in the kitchen and balcony we all went for a long hike.
 The views and the angles brought me back to those happy hikes around Even Sapir and Moshav Aminadav west of Jerusalem.
 I miss those times more than any (and since I had her and Maddie in other places that I don’t miss as much, then this perhaps should be a clue for us all: twist and turn, home for me should be a moshav somewhere west of Jerusalem).